ETA-IK: Execution-Time-Aware Inverse Kinematics for Dual-Arm Systems: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this work, we presented ETA-IK, an Execution-Time-Aware Inverse Kinematics method for dual-arm systems, with a specific application in scanning unknown objects during the dismantling of a nuclear facility.
 Our primary focus was on optimizing motion execution time by leveraging the redundancy of dual-arm systems.
-The results demonstrated that integrating motion execution time directly into the IK optimization framework yields significant improvements in efficiency compared to traditional methods that rely on surrogate metrics, such as joint distance.
+Unlike traditional trajectory generation techniques or physics-based simulators, ETA-IK leverages a trained execution time approximator that can be efficiently integrated into the optimization framework.
+This is enabled by its ability to support parallel inference and to provide differentiable outputs.

-The experiments showed that our proposed execution time approximator effectively improves the overall system performance.
-By incorporating collision avoidance into the optimization process, our approach could account for self-collision without introducing substantial computational overhead.
+Experimental results demonstrated that incorporating motion execution time directly into the IK optimization framework yields significant improvements in efficiency compared to traditional methods that rely on surrogate metrics, such as joint configuration distance.
+By incorporating collision avoidance into the optimization process, our approach could account for self- and static collision without introducing substantial computational overhead.
 This was particularly evident in both simulated and real-world scenarios, where the system was able to achieve more efficient execution while maintaining the relative pose between the two robots.

-In addition, we have identified several limitations in this work.
-One is the additional inference time required for the neural network-based approximator compared to simple distance-based metrics.
-However, this drawback is mitigated by the overall improvement in the motion execution time.
-Future work could focus on reducing the computational overhead of the approximator and exploring the application of this approach to multi-robot systems with higher degrees of freedom.
+In addition, we identified a limitation of the proposed method: the additional inference time required by the neural network-based execution time approximator compared to simple distance-based surrogate metrics.
+However, this computational overhead remains nearly constant as long as the number of parallel threads does not exceed the capacity of the GPU.
+Nevertheless, it should be acknowledged that the proposed approach relies on access to a sufficiently powerful GPU to support efficient parallel inference and optimization within practical time constraints.
+Future research may explore reducing the overhead of the approximator further and learning more effective initial pose distributions—potentially replacing Halton sampling—with methods such as the one proposed in \cite{huang_diffusionseeder_2024}.